coriolus/Snake-game/README.md

 #
 **Cloning or downloading the repository:**

-If you have git installed you can clone the repository using the following command: `git clone https://github.com/pmatkov/Snake-game`.
+If you have git you can clone this repository by typing the following command at the terminal: `git clone https://github.com/pmatkov/Snake-game`.
 If not, you can download a zip file of the repository (code/ download ZIP).

 **Compiling and running:**
 - this game can be compiled in MS Visual Studio or in Mingw/ MSYS environment